 CNEFS News and Events

 - In February 2021, CNEFS students excelled at presenting their research at the 25th Structural Engineering & Mechanics Symposium, NCSU.
 Parth Patel won the “Best in session” Award for his research titled “Simulating Tornado Missile Impact on RC Structures”.
-Harleen Sandhu, Serena Sauers, and Ashton Stuart received Honorable mention in their sessions.
+Harleen Sandhu, Serena Sauers, and Ashton Stuart received Honorable mentions in their sessions.
 The presentations by our students exposed the depth and breadth of various research conducted by CNEFS.

 - What do 60 Minutes, Bill Gates, and NC State’s Center for Nuclear Energy Facilities and Structures have in common?
-Find out here →

 - We are saddened by the loss of our beloved colleagues and friends Dr. David Tung and Bonnie Diaz.

 |In Memoriam: Professor David Tung →||In Memoriam: Ms. Bonnie Diaz →|

 - CNEFS work features in CCEE Newsletter: